luiz-matias/my-cupid-backend/README.md

 <br />

-Spring Boot is an opinionated extension from Spring that allows us to develop backend services in a fast-paced rhythm.
+Spring Boot is a framework extension from Spring, allowing us to develop backend services in a fast-paced rhythm.

 # Roadmap